-Content nowadays has (d)evolved, to about 280 characters, with fast-paced and interactive Social Media being favoured in the community in the lead up to a game launch and especially post-release.
+Content nowadays has (d)evolved, to about 280 characters, with fast-paced and interactive Social Media being favoured in the community in the lead-up to a game launch and especially post-release.
 We could reminisce about this, but here at GTANet we have chosen to embrace it.

-Fansites may seem like relics now, but to us they are a symbol of our community, and that foundation from the past is still solid as a rock, much like our enduring support for GTA and Rockstar Games.
+Fansites may seem like relics now, but to us they are a symbol of our community, and that foundation from the past is still solid as a rock, much like our enduring support for the GTA series and Rockstar Games.
 Our Network sites remain archived, and they are still very much used today in their own capacity.

 GTAForums remains at the heart of GTANet, and our dedicated member base continues to flourish.
 You’ve supported our full coverage of other Rockstar Games titles, which began with the announcement of Red Dead Redemption 2 and the creation of brand new subforums.
 Out of this we accelerated our presence on the Twittersphere as well and created a sister-site called RedDeadNet for our community to keep up with events.
 We’ll endeavour to do much more of this in the future, as the need arises.